-During last few months Drupal Association together with us have worked on creating a logo and website’s elements for Dublin DrupalCon 2016.
+During a few months Drupal Association together with us have worked on creating a logo and website’s elements for DrupalCon Dublin 2016.
 New host city - new ideas and inspiration!

 That was quite long before we created the final version of a logo.
 Dublin is a multi-faceted city; it could tell its visitors many different stories.
 So we needed to choose the main idea to bring to the logo.
 There are many options to choose from: many famous writers, theatrical performances, dozens of interesting architectural details, and also warm-hearted and friendly citizens.

 Initially we started with the concept which was connected with books and famous writers as James Joyce, George Bernard Shaw, and Samuel Barclay Beckett on the one hand, and with locals’ passion of telling stories, their sociability and friendliness on another hand.
 We combined all those things with the Drupal drop (Druplicon) symbol in several different combinations.

 But later the local Irish community refused this idea, so we decided to highlight architectural peculiarities.
 Dublin has one nice feature - all doors in the city center are painted in different colors.
 There are a few versions explaining this.
 Somebody tells that it’s all because of a freedom-loving Irish nature and a protest against monotonous Georgian buildings.
 Another similar version: after the Queen Victoria’s death, the English government decided to color all doors in Dublin due to the mourning but didn’t specify which color to use exactly.
 So each local used a paint which they had in a lumber-room and colored a door.
 And third, the less patriotic version, tells that all doors are differently colored to help drunk locals to find their homes.

 So we decided to use a door symbol in the logo and combined it with the Drupal drop, also we added a watercolor texture to emphasize Dublin’s climatic features.